ahmoham/Exploring-COVID-Data-in-SQL/README.md

 Excel

+Microsoft SQL Server Management Studio 19

 # Contact

-If you have any questions or comments about the projects in this repository, please feel free to contact me at abdullahihassanmoh@gmail.com
+If you have any questions or comments about the projects in this repository, please feel free to contact me at abdullahihassanmoh@gmail.com or at linkedin.com/in/abdullahihm.